-$$(1.35 \text{ x BMA}) + \text{E}$$
+$$(1.35 \text{ x BMA}) + E$$

-As used in the formula, the BMA variable will be The Bond Market Association Municipal Swap Index, which is calculated weekly and released each Wednesday afternoon, effective Thursday.
-The E variable will be a fixed percentage rate expressed in basis points that is determined based on the ratings assigned to the EMCP (Prevailing Ratings), as follows:
+As used in the formula, the BMA variable will be The Securities Industry and Financial Markets Association Index, or SIFMA Index, which had been and is still sometimes referred to as The Bond Market Association Municipal Swap Index, or BMA Index.
+This index is calculated weekly and released each Wednesday afternoon, effective Thursday.
+The E variable will be a percentage rate expressed in basis points that is determined based on the ratings assigned to the EMCP (Prevailing Ratings), as follows:

 Prevailing Ratings

+Moody's Investors Standard & Poor's E Variable

-Fitch Moody's Investors Service, Inc. Standard & Poor's Ratings Services E Variable (basis points)
+Fitch Service, Inc. Ratings Services (basis points)

 F1+ P-1 A-1+ 100

 F1 A-1 150

 F2 P-2 A-2 200

 F3 P-3 A-3 300

 Lower than F3 (or rating discontinued) Lower than P-3 (or rating discontinued) Lower than A-3 (or rating discontinued) 400

-Pursuant to the Program Resolution, if at any time any rating agency announces that a lower rating is under consideration for the EMCP, then the Prevailing Rating from such rating agency will not be the rating then assigned to the EMCP; rather, it will be the next lower rating of such rating agency.
-If the Prevailing Ratings would indicate different E variables as a result of split ratings assigned to the EMCP, the E variable will be the arithmetic average of those indicated by the Prevailing Ratings.
+If at any time any Rating Agency announces that a lower rating is under consideration for the EMCP, then the Prevailing Rating from such Rating Agency will not be the rating then assigned to the EMCP; rather, it will be the next lower rating of such Rating Agency.
+If the Prevailing Ratings would indicate different E variables as a result of split ratings assigned to the EMCP, then the E variable will be the arithmetic average of those indicated by the Prevailing Ratings.